michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 #### Create with Version and Name <a name="create_with_version_and_name"></a>

 > NOTE: Be aware that this command copies 2 hidden files into your project folder.
 These files are your 'pyenv virtualenv' project properties, which contain the Python version number and the virtual environment name.
-If required, other scripts in thi sworkflow read these files to know which Python version and virtual environment is set.
+If required, other scripts in this workflow read these files to know which Python version and virtual environment is set.

 This example creates a virtual environment named 'cinema_5', which depends on version 'Python 3.12.10':
 ~~~{.sh}